Pashtun diaspora: Afghanistan

 The ethnonym Afghan (of Persian origin) has been historically used since the 3rd century AD to refer to the Pashtuns, and is now used to describe every citizen of Afghanistan.
 Pashtuns make up the largest ethnic group in Afghanistan, comprising 46–65% of the total Afghan population.
 Approximately 2 million Afghan refugees live in the neighboring Pakistan.
 The majority of them are Pashtuns who were born in that country.

 The Pashtuns are scattered all over Afghanistan, they can be found in almost every province of the country.
 Kandahar is the second largest city in Afghanistan and a stronghold of the Pashtun culture.
 The city of Lashkargah in the south, Farah in the west, Jalalabad in the east, and Kunduz in the north are other prominent cultural centres whose populations are predominantly Pashtuns.

 Pakistan

-Ethnic Pashtuns in Pakistan and Afghanistan (including the southern borders of the former Soviet Union, the northeastern borders of Iran, and the northwestern borders of India disputed with Pakistan), in the early 1980s.